JAForbes/pgzx/readme.md

 ```
 Usage: pgzx [CONNECTION] [PGOPTIONS] [ZXOPTIONS]
+Version: ${pkg.version}

 [CONNECTION]

 - Pass a postgres connection string (just like psql)
 - AND/OR Specify host/user etc as env flags (PGHOST, PGUSER, PGPORT)

-[ZXOPTIONS]

-Not all ZX functionality is supported.
-We can add things on request.
-But for now we're just
-importing the zx library and importing and executing the provided script ourselves.

---quiet                     Run zx commands quietly
---shell                     Override the shell used by $
---prefix                    Prefix shell commands with an other command

 [PGOPTIONS]

---begin                     Run entire script within a single transaction
+--begin                     Run entire script within a single transaction (default=false)

 Connection Options:

-Note: We also support standard environment variables like PGUSER, PGHOST, PGPASSWORD

--h, --host=HOST             Specify hostname (defaut 127.0.0.1)
--p, --port=PORT             Specify port (default 5432)
--U, --username=USERNAME     Specify username (default 'postgres')
+The only way to specify a connection is via a pg connection URL.

+If you do no want to connect to a database, you can pass the -X flag.

 -X, --no-connect            Do not establish a connection automatically

 --ssl
     | --ssl                 Enables ssl
-    | --ssl-prefer          Prefers ssl
+    | --ssl=prefer          Prefers ssl
-    | --ssl-require         Requires ssl
+    | --ssl=require         Requires ssl
-    | --ssl-reject          Reject unauthorized connections
+    | --ssl=reject          Reject unauthorized connections
-    | --no-ssl-reject       Do not reject unauthorized connections
+    | --ssl=no-reject       Do not reject unauthorized connections
     | --ssl=heroku          --no-ssl-reject if the host ends with a .com

     For more detailed connection options, connect to postgres manually
     via -X

+[ZXOPTIONS]

+--quiet                     Run zx commands quietly
+--shell                     Override the shell used by $
+--prefix                    Prefix shell commands with an other command
 ```

 ## Why